aenneb/aenneb.github.io/index.md

 # What's new

-**How much would you pay for beauty?**: Can we translate aesthetic pleasure to monetary value?
+**How much would you pay for beauty?** Can we translate aesthetic pleasure to monetary value?
 Is there a common value currency across domains?
 We use an auction task to assess whether people use a consistent value currency for aesthetic, food, and monetary rewards.

-**What is beauty?**: Yes, we are going for the elephant question in the room!
+**What is beauty?** Yes, we are going for the elephant question in the room!
 Most of the big philosophers have tried to define beauty.
 With the help of the philosopher [Angelica Nuzzo](https://www.gc.cuny.edu/page-elements/academics-research-centers-initiatives/doctoral-programs/philosophy/faculty-bios/angelica-nuzzo), we now compare these definitions to how people experience beauty today and to their beliefs about beauty.
 So far, we collected data frmom >500 people in the US, UK, and India.
 Looks like Kant gets a bit of confirmation again...

-**
+**Is beauty special?** Or is it just intense pleasure?
+Many people strongly sense that there is more to beauty than just pleasure - but to date, there is no compelling evidence that this is the case.
+We will take advantage of a classic psychophysics paradigm - adaptation - to settle this long-standing debate.

 # Publications